pha4ge/hAMRonization/README.md

 ## Installation

 This tool requires python>=3.7 and [pandas](https://pandas.pydata.org/)
-and the latest release can be installed directly from pip or conda:
+and the latest release can be installed directly from pip, conda, docker, this repository, or from the galaxy toolshed:

 ```
 pip install hAMRonization